 3.8 Storage Units.
 As provided in Section 2.13, the storage units located in the underground parking facility shall be Limited Common Area.
-The location/numbering scheme for storage units is set forth on the attached Exhibit F. Declarant hereby reserves the right to allocate the storage units as Limited Common Area for the Units.
-Declarant hereby reserves the right to the initial consideration (if any) paid by the purchasers of Units from Declarant for Declarant’s designation of a storage units as Limited Common Area.
-The Association shall maintain a written record of all of the storage units and the Unit for which each storage unit serves as Limited Common Area (the “Storage Unit List”).
-Upon the initial designation by Declarant of a storage unit, Declarant shall provide the Association with the storage unit(s) designated for use by the Owner of a Unit, and the Association shall update the Storage Unit List.
+The location/numbering scheme for storage units is set forth on the attached Exhibit F. The Association shall maintain a written record of all of the storage units and the Unit for which each storage unit serves as Limited Common Area (the “Storage Unit List”).
 Subject to the Association Rules, only the Owner of the Unit for which a storage unit is designated as Limited Common Area may use such storage unit.
 Upon an Owner’s sale of a Unit, the right to use a storage unit or units as Limited Common Area for such Unit (if any) shall transfer to the successor Owner of such Unit.
 Owners may swap storage units that serve as a Limited Common Area for their Units; provided, any such swap of storage units between Unit Owners must first be approved by the Board in writing and shall be subject to the Board’s reasonable discretion.
 Upon the making of an approved swap of storage units, the Association shall update the Storage Unit List.
 In addition, an Owner may transfer its rights to a storage unit to an Owner of a Unit who does not already have a storage unit designated for its Unit; provided, any such transfer of rights between Owners must first be approved by the Board in writing and subject to the Board's reasonable discretion.
 In no case may more than one (1) storage unit be assigned to any Unit.
 Upon written request, the Association shall provide an Owner with the then current Storage Unit List, certified by the Association as complete and correct.

 ARTICLE 4.
 EASEMENTS.